gluwa/creditcoin-legacy/readme.md

 Creditcoin is licensed under the [GNU Lesser General Public License](COPYING.LESSER) software license.

-Licenses of dependencies distributed with this repository are provided under the Sawtooth\DependencyLicense directory.
+Licenses of dependencies distributed with this repository are provided under the Creditcoin\DependencyLicense directory.

 ## Prerequisite for Windows